KiteBoarder/interview-concepts/README.md

     return Collections.reverseOrder();
 }
 ```
 There is a small note about type safety, which prefers Collections.reverseOrder().
-See (the comment here)[https://stackoverflow.com/a/61178603/3769451].
+See [the comment here](https://stackoverflow.com/a/61178603/3769451).

 ### Comparator<? super T>
 Meaning anything super type of T.